| |

 Our Number One favorite tool for cutting is this 12 in / 30 cm Premium Crafter’s Trimmer by Fiskars™.

-It has a guide wire that lets you precisely position the paper for cutting.
+has a guide wire that lets you precisely position the paper for

 Many print shops or copy centers will have a large-scale cutter like this that you can use free of charge.

-Avoid guillotine-style cutters.
-It’s nearly impossible to cut a square with them.
-And very possible to cut off your fingers.
+old-fashioned guillotine-style cutters.
+It’s nearly impossible to cut a

-To avoid the diagonal crease, you can lay one sheet on top of the other and mark the lower sheet. >
+avoid the diagonal crease, you can lay one rectangular sheet on top of

 When relying on a fold line for cutting, it might be helpful to have a pencil line as your guide.